Vaneeza-7/Car-Showroom-Management-System/README.md

 ### - Staff
 - Access for managing day-to-day operations, such as scheduling services and managing inventory (add, update, delete).

+## Project Structure

+### 1. Business Logic Package
+- Core business logic resides here.
+- Implements the code for the class diagram.
+- Implements the Controller for each module.

+### 2. Runner
+- Entry point of the application.
+- Initializes and launches the application.

+### 3. Database Package
+- Manages all interactions with the MySQL database.
+- Implements functionalities related to data storage and retrieval.

+### 4. UI Package
+- Java Swing components for the user interface.
+- Provides different views and interactive elements.

 ## Design Patterns